 Learn risk factors and warning signs for mental health and addiction concerns, strategies to help someone in crisis, and where to turn for help.

 We offer several one-day MHFA classes per year that are open to the public.
+Cost is $40 per person, with scholarships available.
 Each MHFA class runs from approximately 8:00 am to 5:00 pm.
 All materials are provided.
 Lunch is on your own unless otherwise specified.

 We want everyone to be able to fully participate in training.
 We can arrange for wheelchair access, visual or hearing assistance, etc. To ensure we can meet your needs, please contact Julie Helmer at least two weeks before the scheduled training at (269) 364-6950 or email@example.com.